PetruhaXI/debug/README.markdown

 import debug
 ============

-This is the fork of original debug project (https://github.com/narfdotpl/debug) just whit python3 support.
+This is the fork of original debug project (https://github.com/narfdotpl/debug) just whith python3 support.